butttcoin/AirdropLotto/readme.md

 FIFTH PRICE: 100.0 0xBUTTS

-The burning/transfer reduction will apply.
+The burning/transfer reduction will be calculated, so you get an exact amount.